edbennett/python-testing-ci/_episodes/06-continuous-integration.md

 ~~~
 {: .language-bash}

-Edit `README.md` so that both instances of `USERNAME` are replaced by your GitHub username.
+Edit `README.md` so that both occurrences of `USERNAME` are replaced by your GitHub username.

 Also edit `grid.py` to re-introduce the bug that you fixed earlier.
 (Replace `h-1` with `w` on line 133.)
 Run `pytest` to check that the tests fail.